-As President of the Board of Surveying and Spatial Information (BOSSI, the Board), I am pleased to present my report on the activities of the Board for the period 1 July 2019 to 30 June 2020.
+As President of the Board of Surveying and Spatial Information (BOSSI, the Board), I am pleased to present my report on the activities of the Board for the period 1 July 2020 to 30 June 2021.
 BOSSI continues to deliver on its principal functions of protecting the public and maintaining confidence in the activities of the surveying profession in NSW.

-The Board has continued to implement its strategic plan with significant progress made towards achieving strategic goals.
-I am particularly proud of the improvements made in the areas of engagement and communication.
-BOSSI has increased its presence at industry events and continues to work closely with professional membership bodies to ensure frequent and open communication with the profession.
+The Board has continued to implement its strategic plan with significant progress made towards achieving these goals.
+I am particularly proud of the ongoing improvements made in the areas of engagement and communication.
+BOSSI has continued its increased presence at industry events, and we are working closely with professional membership bodies to ensure frequent and open communication with the profession.